dixondan/canopy-mortality-CA/README.md

   - Trained tensorflow model
   - Tensorflow model in python
   - Geopackages of pre-fire canopy polygons labeled with post-fire NAIP imagery
+  - Predicted model outputs for 2020 wildfires
+    - Available in the Google Earth Engine image collection:
+    - Or on request

 Graphical abstract:
 <p align="center">